In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 Biomass Absorbs Carbon

-Biomass absorbs carbon from the atmosphere, and when that biomass is burnt or converted into a useable form of energy, it releases that carbon back into the atmosphere.
+When that biomass is burnt or converted into a useable form of energy, it releases that carbon back into the atmosphere.

 Energy From Biomass Can Be Cost Effective In Some Ways

-Some reports indicate that some types of bioenergy cost about 1/3 less than fossil fuels doing the same job, and sometimes that cost saving is passed on via cheaper energy prices to consumers
+Some reports indicate that some types of bioenergy cost about 1/3 less than fossil fuels doing the same job, and sometimes that cost saving is passed onto consumers via cheaper energy prices

-Local Sourcing Of Bioenergy & Biofuels May Increase Energy Independence For Some Countries
+Local Sourcing Of Bioenergy & Biofuels May Increase Energy Independence For Some Countries In Some Ways

 Local Sourcing Of Bioenergy & Biofuels May Have Local Economic & Social Benefits